joshlaudone/minesweeper-solver/README.md

 The boards I used for test cases came from minesweeper.online.
 Their boards for this variant are the hardest I have found.

-I chose to focus on the no-guessing variation as it is the version of the game I usually play and it would be easier to test knowing that all of the boards are solvable.
+I chose to focus on the no-guessing variation because it is the superior version of the game and relies less on random change.
+It is also easier to test with boards that are known to be solvable.

 Here is a high-level overview of the algorithm:
   * The algorithm has 4 sub-algorithms which are successively more powerful, yet computationally expensive.